ryanlowdermilk/DoD-Copilot-Chat-Workshop/USMC/Copilot Chat Facilitator Guide.markdown

 ### Introduction

 - Team Introduction
+- Administrative Topics
+- Rules of Engagement:
+  - This is meant to be hands-on and immersive.
+We learn by doing.
+Dive in.
+  - If you fall behind or you miss something, don't be bashful, let me know.
+  - Ask questions.
+A ton of them!

 ### Scenario 1: Language Understanding & Generation
 **Application:** Outlook | **USMC Focus:** S-1 (Administration/Personnel) | **Duration:** 20-25 min